bmoussaud/xl-azure-workshop/README.md

 * Once deployed, in the Infrastructure, a new Configuration representing the new VM instance has been created and added to the environment. it follows the following pattern 'Infrastructure/{{%instanceId%}}-host'.
 * trigger the `check Connection` control task to validate it.

-Note: the `Applications/azure-vm/1.0.1` performs the same deployment but using a ARM template instead.
-The new created host will be put into a dedicated environment.
+Note: the `Applications/azure-vm/1.0.1` performs the same deployment but using a *ARM template* instead.

 ```bash
 xlw apply -f xebialabs/application_tomcat.yaml